 As a measure of financial input into the system we use the LTC expenditure (health) per capita in US$ of purchasing power parities (EXPND).
 It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
 We would have liked to include LTC expenditure (social) as well, which includes “instrumental activities of daily living (IADL)” giving the LTC system expenditure a broader scope (Halásková et al., 2017).
 Unfortunately, data availability was extremely limited in this dimension.
-Institutional supply of services was furthermore measured by the number of LTC beds per 1000 population aged 65 or older (BEDS) while the actual supply of spots in these facilities was reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (RCPTIN).
+Institutional supply of services was furthermore measured by the number of LTC beds per 1000 population aged 65 or older (BEDS) while the actual supply and occupancy of spots in these facilities was reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (RCPTIN).

 To mirror the public-private-mix of LTC systems we use two indicators.
 First, the share of private (voluntary and out-of-pocket) expenditure in the total expenditure (PEXPND) as a measure of public and private involvement in payments for care.
 Second, we adopted the availability of cash benefits (CASH) as an approximation for formal and informal care provision.
 Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).
 In our setting, CASH may take values of 0, describing a system where only in-kind-benefits are available.
 If the use of cash benefits were bound to specific services and aids, the indicator was coded 1, while unbound benefits, where the use of the benefit was at the beneficiary’s own discretion, were coded with a 2.